Does your nonprofit make it easy to give?

 It’s important to remind donors what they are really doing with their money.
 Even “Join the Cause” or “Do Your Part” will generate more clicks than a simple “Donate.”

-READ MORE: Why your nonprofit’s call-to-action doesn’t work.
+READ MORE: Making your nonprofit’s call-to-action more attractive.

-3. Let them pay their way.
+Let them pay their way.

-Accommodating donor preferences by accepting several forms of payment will make it easy to give, so you can raise more money and change the world.
+Accommodating donor preferences by accepting several forms of payment will make it easy to give so you can raise more money and change the world.
 After all, not everyone will be comfortable putting their credit card information into a website they just discovered.

 And yes, it’s important to build relationships and trust with donors over time.
 So, don’t alienate supporters who want to make a difference but would prefer the security of using a third party to complete the transaction.